masanorihirano/slack_transfer/docs/source/user_guide/run.rst

  - Since migrated messages are posted by the API, the timestamp is changed.
 Instead, the original timestamp is added at the end of the users' name.
  - It is provided under the MIT license, and there is no warranty.
 (Only the built binary version is under the GPL3.0 license.)
  - Only Channel can be migrated; DM cannot.
+ - Slack API output values (especially during download) are not precisely defined and may cause unexpected errors.
+We appreciate your cooperation in reporting potential bugs!

 The tool is designed to avoid destructive operation as long as possible.